klaytn/klaytn-docs/docs/dApp/sdk/caver-js/v1.4.1/getting-started_1.4.1.md

 ## Sample Projects <a id="sample-projects"></a>

-The BApp \(Blockchain Application\) Development sample projects using caver-js are the following:
+Sample projects for development of dApps \(Decentralized Applications\) using caver-js can be found below:

 * [Count BApp](../../../tutorials/count-bapp/README.md)
 * [Klaystagram](../../../tutorials/klaystagram/README.md)